masnik1/opcua-python-temperature-humidity/README.md

-# 📁 The Project
+# 📁 About the project

 Python project developed for Distributed Systems college discipline -  The project consists in an opc_ua client and opc_ua server who will communicate with each other using an OPCUA communication, based of the Python library [opcua](https://pypi.org/project/opcua).
 The server side will be sending random values of temperature and humidity to the client side, wich will adquire this values and then plot them in a line chart using the [plotly](https://plotly.com/) library, the plotly lib is always described as the frontend for data science project, and it is really easy to use and plot clean graphs as html elements.

-# 📋 Software explanation
+# 📋 Run explanation

 At first you need to set your IP address at the consts.py file to run it locally.